 American slavery is literally the only thing white people seem to agree is racist aside from B.E.T.

-If liberal media outlets are recalling chattel slavery with the fondness of a 90s rom-com, it’s no wonder white society often fails to grasp the grim realities of modern racism.
+If progressive media outlets are recalling chattel slavery with the fondness of a 90s rom-com, it’s no wonder white society often fails to grasp the grim realities of modern racism.
 It doesn’t matter that mass incarceration today is essentially slavery on steroids.
 It doesn’t matter that contemporary schools are more segregated than they were in the late 1960s.
 And it doesn’t matter that American police and the KKK endorsed the same presidential candidate.
 To the average white person, the end of slavery was the end of “real” racism, and Black folks today are enjoying a much healthier substitute — I Can’t Believe It’s Not Slavery!™ Which explains why white progressives tend to interpret scathing critiques of modern liberalism as unnecessary and divisive.
 Liberals, after all, are the “good guys.”
 Except they’re not.